code-differently/HurtLocker-Java/README.md

 You will need to handle your exceptions!

-I also expect you to report on how many exceptions you saw while parsing the data.
+I also expect you to report on how many exceptions you saw while parsing the foodItem.

 Amigo Boat